-I’ve posted my easy flakey pie dough before, and I can’t stress how easy it is because I use frozen shredded butter and a fork as opposed to making it by hand, food processor or using any gadget.
-However, I will stress too that store bought puff pastry works just as fine with these tomato tarts tatin.
+I’ve posted my recipe for easy flakey pie dough before, and I can’t stress how simple it is.
+However, I will admit that store-bought puff pastry works just as fine with these Mini Tomato Tarts Tatin.
 And it makes them do-able in 20 minutes from start to finish!

 - 1 batch of easy flakey pie dough or store bought puff pastry